The Fall of Constantinople

 A breach of 50 men may not seem overly serious, but at that moment, Giustiniani was seriously wounded by a culverin bullet.
 Against the pleas of the Emperor, he was taken from his position on the outer wall and brought to a Genoese vessel in the Golden Horn.
 The other Genoese soldiers manning the wall, after seeing their commander being removed from the battlements, panicked, thinking he was either dead or that the Turks had entered the city, and fled their posts.
 With an important sector of the wall unmanned, the Ottomans began streaming into the city through the undefended Kerkoporta.

 Constantine tried his best to rally his troops, but it was too late as panic was spreading.
 Realizing the fate of the city had been sealed, he and his comrades (Don Francisco, Theophilus Palaeologus and John Dalmata), rather than face the humiliation of surrender plunged themselves into the thick of battle.
 The Emperor was never seen again.
-His fate became the matter of legend, although it is certain he was killed in combat and was inconspicuous among the dead.
+His fate became the matter of legend, although it is certain he was killed in combat and laying inconspicuous among the dead.

 Some of the Ottomans who had entered the city, fanned out along the walls and opened every gate they came across, so as to let more of their comrades enter the city.
 Soon the entire length of the land walls were breached, and the city was Mehmet’s.
 In accordance with Islamic tradition the invading soldiers were allowed three days of plundering, but they finished their work in only a day.
 The inhabitants of the city were either killed where they were found or taken into captivity to be sold as slaves.
 Churches, monasteries, libraries, palaces and homes were all looted of valuables and many of these places were significantly damaged in the process.